connexcs/docs/security.md

 - High Time, Memory Cost, Parallelism Cost

 ### 2FA / TFA
-All admins are required to use Two-factor authentication when signing in to the system.
-Two Factor Authentication is also avaialble for any user accounts using  RFC 6238 (https://tools.ietf.org/html/rfc6238) style TOTP (Time Based One-time Passwords) using applications such as Google Authenticator or Microsoft Authenticator.
+All admins are required to use Two-factor authentication when signing into the system.
+Two Factor Authentication is also available for any user accounts using  RFC 6238 (https://tools.ietf.org/html/rfc6238) style TOTP (Time Based One-time Passwords) using applications such as Google Authenticator or Microsoft Authenticator.

 ### Server Keys
 Anyone who has direct access to any servers is required to use SSH Keys.
 All systems where keys are not possible, long multi-symbol passwords are used.